Published 23 October 2015

-Noel Morrin joined Stora Enso as Executive Vice President for Global Responsibility earlier this year.
+Noel Morrin joined Stora Enso as Executive Vice President for Global Responsibility in 2015.
 Here he shares his views on the future of sustainability and the way forward for Stora Enso.

 Who is Noel Morrin?
 How did you end up working in corporate sustainability?

 I grew up in the countryside in Ireland.
 I started my career in the chemical sector, working with chemicals such as solvents, CFCs, and PVC which at the time was called the “devil’s plastic” by Greenpeace.
 During those early years, many heavy industry companies were beginning to realise their impacts on the environment.
 So did mine, and my work became more and more focused on environmental issues.

 In 1991, I wanted a change in my career so I moved to a leading environmental NGO in London.
 From there I went on to the UK national environment and energy technology centre, and then into the sustainability functions of major companies in the heavy materials and construction industries.
 From there, I came to Stora Enso.
 I have been working on sustainability issues since 1987, so I suppose you could say I am one of the dinosaurs on this topic.

 What are the megatrends that will shape the industry in 2016 and beyond?